Nina Ottosson Dog Toys | Teach Your Dog New Tricks with these Interactive Dog Toys

 Why Get Activity Dog Toys?

 These types of dog toys stimulate your dog’s mind.
 Dogs get bored sometimes when they have nothing to do, just like we do.
-Unfortunately when dogs get bored this can often mean they start exhibiting some behavior issues.
-Strategy dog toys or activity dog toys as Nina calls them exercise your dog’s mind as well as their body by requiring different levels of mental and physical dexterity.
-They can help prevent boredom, behavior issues, and strengthen the bond between you and your dog.
+Unfortunately, when dogs get bored this can often mean they start exhibiting some behavior issues.
+Strategy dog toys or activity dog toys as Nina calls them to exercise your dog’s mind as well as their body by requiring different levels of mental and physical dexterity.
+They can help prevent boredom, and behavior issues, and strengthen the bond between you and your dog.

 What Are They?

 Activity dog toys are puzzles that your dog has to figure out in order to get the treats inside.
 They can be as simple as lifting a cover to reveal a treat underneath or as complicated as needing to make the toy do three different actions in a particular order to get the treats to fall out.

 Nina’s activity toys are developed for different ability levels.
 As she says, it doesn’t matter if you have a Forest Gump or an Albert Einstein because there are different levels of toys for different abilities, interests, and intelligence levels.